-If you want to leave your curtains or blinds open during the day but would prefer that neighbors not be able to see in, you can install a privacy window film—thereby reducing or completely eliminating their ability to see in.
-In addition to making your home more private, it also works to make you less vulnerable because no one can see who is in the house or what particular valuables might be in a particular room.
+If you want to leave your curtains or blinds open during the day but would prefer that neighbors not be able to see in, you can install a privacy window film—thereby reducing or altogether eliminating their ability to see in.
+In addition to making your home more private, it also works to make you less vulnerable because no one can see who is in the house or what particular valuables might be in a specific room.

 Tinted windows will protect your carpet and wood furniture from repeated exposure to the sun, especially when you have large windows or floor-to-ceiling glass doors with furniture, carpet, or wood floors directly inside.